microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 You can find the Cortana sample project under */Scenarios/Cortana/CortanaSample*.
 The project consists of a number of labels; when the a activation-by-voice-command is received, the labels are updated with the command, spoken text, phrase and how the app was activated with.

-Let’s update this app to send that information to the tile.
+Let’s update this app to add Cortana functionality.

 ### Setting up
 First, open up the *CortanaSample* directory at your windows prompt.
 You will run the [VSImporter tool](https://github.com/Microsoft/WinObjC/wiki/Using-vsimporter) from the WinObjC SDK on the CortanaSample project to generate a Windows solution file (.sln).

 *Example:*